 STEP 1 Submitting a planning application: the CIL Form and CIL Calculator

 Full details on submitting an application can be found on the Council’s dedicated webpage.
-Note 24 of the Local Validation Checklist covers Planning Contributions and includes a recommendation to submit a CIL Form accompanied by a completed CIL Calculator with a planning application where there is any net increase in floorspace or where all of the existing floorspace is ‘vacant’.
+Note 24 of the Local Validation Checklist covers Planning Contributions and includes a requirement to submit a CIL Form accompanied by a completed CIL Calculator with a planning application where there is any net increase in floorspace or where all of the existing floorspace is ‘vacant’.

 STEP 2 Planning permission: the CIL Liability Notice